We earn a commission for products purchased through some links in this article.

 It goes without saying, but don't forgo comfort just so that you can lace up the quickest shoe possible.
 At the end of the day, you should choose a shoe that you find comfortable to wear over 8km, running around bends and completing the weight stations.
 That means tuning in to your foot type and considering attributes like stack height, heel-to-toe drop, stiffness, etc.

 Luke Chamberlain is the ecommerce editor for Men’s Health UK where he compiles expert-led buying guides and in-depth product reviews across gym wear, fitness tech, supplements, and grooming.
-Responsible for testing everything from the latest gym headphones to the best manscaping tools, Luke also enlists the help of leading health and wellness experts to help readers make informed choices when shopping online – whether it's to debunk the latest viral hair growth trend or to get the lowdown on a new type of recovery tech.
-He also covers major sales events for Men’s Health, such as Black Friday and Amazon Prime Day, scouting and verifying hundreds of discounts in order to recommend only the most genuine deals on offer.
+Responsible for testing everything from the latest gym headphones to the best beard trimmers, Luke also enlists the help of leading health and wellness experts to help readers make informed choices when shopping online.
+He also covers major sales events for Men’s Health, including Black Friday and Amazon Prime Day, scouting and verifying hundreds of discounts in order to recommend only the most genuine deals on offer.
 A magazine journalism graduate from the University of Sheffield in 2018, Luke has also worked as assistant editor for Outdoor Swimmer magazine and as an ecommerce writer for The Recommended.
 When he’s not testing the latest health and fitness products, he’s busy plotting routes for his next trail run or gravel ride out of London.
 Follow Luke on Instagram at @lukeochamb